Flask-Tenants/flask-tenants/README.md

 ### Basic Setup

 1. Create a Flask application and initialize SQLAlchemy.
-2. Set up the multi-tenancy middleware.
+2. Set up the multitenancy middleware.

 ```python
 from flask import Flask